 The valuation results provided in this report reflect a best estimate of the potential impact of the Patient Protection and Affordable Care Act (PPACA).
 Consideration has been made for provisions of the law that are effective as of the valuation date as well as those provisions that will take effect in the future.
-In particular, the anticipated future excise tax has been valued and added to the liability reflected in this valuation report.

-Notes to Financial Statements As of and for the Year Ended June 30, 2020 a.
+Notes to Financial Statements As of and for the Year Ended June 30, 2021 a.
 Changes in assumptions